Rape during the Bosnian War: Men and boys

 A lesser known form of rape during the war was that which was perpetrated against men and boys.
 Though no concrete number has been determined, it has been estimated that some 3,000 were raped during the conflict.
 However, it is assumed that hundreds, if not thousands, of victims have never come forward due to their deaths as well as the stigma regarding sexual abuse.
-Many male victims were found to have been ostracized from their communities, often being stripped of their masculinity or accused of homosexuality due to the predominantly masculinist culture in Bosnia.
+Many male victims were found to have been ostracised from their communities, often being stripped of their masculinity or accused of homosexuality due to the predominantly masculinist culture in Bosnia.
 Other victims feared that coming forward would result in further abuse.

 A majority of the instances took place in detention camps.
 Some of these crimes were also committed elsewhere, for example during home raids.
 The range of abuse varied widely.
 Some victims were sexually tortured, while others were forced to torture fellow prisoners.
 Acts included forced oral and anal sex, genital mutilation, and blunt trauma to the genitals.

 Reasons for these crimes mainly revolved around the humiliation and the assertion of dominance over victims rather than the sexual satisfaction of the perpetrators.

 The trauma resulting from these crimes included a range of mental and physical health problems including feelings of hopelessness, flashbacks, erectile dysfunction, orgasmic dysfunction, and coital pain.